lmfit/lmfit-py/doc/builtin_models.rst

 .. _NIST StRD: http://itl.nist.gov/div898/strd/nls/nls_main.shtml

-As can be seen below, many of the models have similar parameter names.
+As shown above, many of the models have similar parameter names.
 For composite models, this could lead to a problem of having parameters for different parts of the model having the same name.
 To overcome this, each :class:`Model` can have a ``prefix`` attribute (normally set to a blank string) that will be put at the beginning of each parameter name.
 To illustrate, we fit one of the classic datasets from the `NIST StRD`_ suite involving a decaying exponential and two gaussians.